WISE-Developers/Project_issues/README.md

     - Javascript API is developed
     - Code begins to move to online repositories at bitbucket
     - CIFFC Toolbox initiative stalls out again - no help for the project
-    - redmine is upgraded and new workflows are developed
+    - Redmine is upgraded and new workflows are developed
-    - documentation (JS API Etc) Goes online
+    - Documentation (JS API Etc) Goes online
     - Government of Canada (CFS/NRCAN) makes verbal commitment to come on board.
     - PSaaS now encompases
       – Prometheus - EOL